donti17/FMX-Compatibility/README.md

 # FreeMyXe Compatibility Database

-This is a community-driven compatibility database for games running on **FreeMyXe-patched Xbox 360 consoles**.
+This is a community-driven compatibility database for games running on [**FreeMyXe**](https://github.com/InvoxiPlayGames/FreeMyXe)**-patched Xbox 360 consoles**.
 The goal is to document which games work, which have issues, and any possible fixes.

 ## How to Use
 - **Check compatibility**: Browse the game lists ([Retail Games](/Retail.md) or [Homebrew](/Homebrew.md)) to see if a title works.